-Possession, suspected possession, use, or suspected use of prohibited goods may be brought to the attention of SANCA or the police if it is considered appropriated and may be followed up in line with the Disciplinary Code.
+Possession, suspected possession, use, or suspected use of prohibited goods may be brought to the attention of SANCA or the police if it is considered appropriate and may be followed up in line with the Disciplinary Code.

-At the conclusion of any investigation, any prohibited goods will routinely be handed over to the South African Police Serves, or a stolem item will be returned to its own.
+At the conclusion of any investigation, any prohibited goods will routinely be handed over to the South African Police Service, or a stolen item will be returned to its owner.

-PEPPS may conduct random urine or other non-invasive tests to test for alcohole and/or drug use.
+PEPPS may conduct random urine or other non-invasive tests to test for alcohol and/or drug use.
 It is the duty of the pupil to disclose to PEPPS any medication that may have been taken that may affect the outcome of the test.
-Pupils nees to provide PEPPS with a doctor's certificate after any such test, as soon as is reasonably possible, which states precisely what the nature of such medication is.
-These tests are necessary to ensure that all pupils at PEPPS are protected against the scourage of drugs in our society.
-A pupil may be subjected to disciplinary proceedings if a prohibited good is found in his or her possession or if a drug or alcohold test yields a positive result.
+Pupils need to provide PEPPS with a doctor's certificate after any such test, as soon as is reasonably possible, which states precisely what the nature of such medication is.
+These tests are necessary to ensure that all pupils at PEPPS are protected against the scourge of drugs in our society.
+A pupil may be subjected to disciplinary proceedings if a prohibited substance/goods are found in his or her possession or if a drug or alcohol test yields a positive result.